Sucralose (marketed as Splenda) is an artificial sweetener chemically derived from sucrose

 • Aromatic chlorinated ethers such as polychlorinated dioxins (PCDD) and polychlorinated dibenzofurans (PCDF)

-Synthetic chlorinated compounds that are ingested, such as pesticide residues in food and water, bioaccumulate in the body.
 Many cause developmental problems in the womb or are carcinogenic.

 More details can be found in this article by The Ecologist.